BolunDai0216/PyMuJoCoBase/README.md

 ## TODO

 I plan to translate all of the examples in the [MuJoCo Bootcamp](https://pab47.github.io/mujoco.html) into Python.
-Current progress: (2/12).
+Current progress: [3/12].

 - [x] Projectile with drag
 - [x] Control a simple pendulum
-- [ ] Control a double pendulum
+- [x] Control a double pendulum
 - [ ] Leg swing
 - [ ] Manipulator drawing
 - [ ] Control an underactuated pendulum